-Rajiv was not holidaying onboard INS Viraat: 2 vice admirals counters Modi’s charge
+Rajiv was not holidaying onboard INS Viraat: Navy veterans counters Modi’s charge

-Rajiv was not holidaying onboard INS Viraat: 2 vice admirals counter Modi’s charge

 New Delhi, May 09: Prime Minister Narendra Modi's accusation that former prime minister Rajiv Gandhi used India's aircraft carrier INS Viraat for holiday trip has stoked a controversy with a series of claims and counter-claims.